knpuniversity/oauth/start/client/README.md

 done with it.
 You can access the site by going to `http://localhost:8000`.

 3) Pop it open in your browser! `http://localhost:8000`

+### Requirements

+To get this working, you'll need to have the following non-standard PHP extensions
+installed:

+* php-sqlite